-Students who miss school due to a medical appointment may be excused for the absence if a note from the medical personnel is turned in upon the student's return to school.
-Parents of students with chronic health conditions that struggle with attendSchedule Medical Appointments:
+Students who miss school due to a medical appointment may be excused for the absence if a note from the medical personnel is turned in when the student returns to school.
+Parents of students with chronic health conditions that struggle with attending school regularly are encouraged to speak with the school nurse to discuss having a Chronic Health Care Plan on file at their child's school.